sorax/plugin.video.sandmann/README.md

 This plugin enables you to access video content from [sandmann.de](http://www.sandmann.de) from within Kodi.

+## Version 2 (wip)

+I'm currently working on version 2 of this plugin.
+Feel free to get in touch, ask questions or discuss in the [issues section](https://github.com/sorax/plugin.video.sandmann/issues)

 ## Bugs

 If you find a bug, please submit it to GitHub's